-Of two different prostrate plants of similar appearance, Sagina subulata is the more common.
-The other is Arenaria verna, usually called A. v. caespitosa.
-Both of these European natives make dense, compact, mosslike masses of slender leaves on slender stems.
-But A. verna has tiny white flowers in few-flowered clusters, while S. subulata bears flowers singly and differs in other details.
+Of two different prostrate plants of similar appearance, Sagina Subulata is the more common.
+The other is Arenaria Verna, usually called A.V.
+Caespitosa (Moss Sandwort).
+Both of these European natives make dense, compact, moss-like masses of slender leaves on slender stems.
+But Arenaria Verna has tiny white flowers in few-flowered clusters, while Sagina Subulata bears flowers singly and differs in other details.

 They need good soil, good drainage, and occasional feeding with controlled-release fertilizer.
-They take some foot traffic and tend to hump up over time; control this by occasionally cutting out narrow strips, then pressing or rolling lightly.
+They take some foot traffic and tend to hump up over time.
+This can be controlled by occasionally cutting out narrow strips, then pressing or rolling lightly.
 Set out plants 6 inches apart for fast cover.
-Control snails, slugs, and cutworms.
-Can tend to 'melt away' during long stretches of hot, humid weather.
+Irish and Scottish Moss can tend to 'melt away' during long stretches of hot, humid weather.